 Native Neuronal Ion Channels

-Metrion offers a set of reliable and reproducible neuronal ion channel assays to demonstrate the efficacy, selectivity, and potency of your therapeutic compounds.
+Reliable and reproducible neuronal ion channel assays to demonstrate the efficacy, selectivity, and potency of your therapeutic compounds

 Introduction to Native Neuronal Ion Channels